Sharath424/Spring-Boot-2.7.8/README.md

 <br>
 <div style="font-size:18px; text-align:justify;" >

-* The first version was written by Rod Johnson, who released the framework with the publication of his book Expert One-on-One J2EE Design and Development in October 2002.
+* The first version was written by Rod Johnson, who released the framework with the publication of his book expert One-on-One J2EE design and development in october 2002.
 * The framework was first released under the Apache 2.0 license in June 2003.
 The first production release, 1.0, was released in March 2004.
-* The Spring 1.2.6 framework won a Jolt productivity award and a JAX Innovation Award in 2006.
+* The Spring 1.2.6 framework won a jolt productivity award and a JAX innovation award in 2006.
-* Spring 2.0 was released in October 2006, Spring 2.5 in November 2007, Spring 3.0 in December 2009, Spring 3.1 in December 2011, and Spring 3.2.5 in November 2013.
+* Spring 2.0 was released in october 2006, Spring 2.5 in November 2007, Spring 3.0 in December 2009, Spring 3.1 in December 2011, and Spring 3.2.5 in November 2013.
 * Spring Framework 4.0 was released in December 2013.
 * Notable improvements in Spring 4.0 included support for Java SE (Standard Edition) 8, Groovy 2, some aspects of Java EE 7, and WebSocket.
 </div>